 The last site that I want to provide you with is pATCHES.
 Relatively new, pATCHES is marketing to an area of quirkiness within the music industry.
 Their sample library is fairly small at the moment but what they have put forth is fantastic.
 Hi-Hat loops, egg shakers loops, analogue drums and 1001 other hip-hop samples.
 This is one of those times where quantity and quality have been taken with equal levels of concern. pATCHES gives you bang for your buck and provides stuff you might struggle to find elsewhere.
 This is definitely one to watch.

 In recent years, subscription services have become the norm for any new company.
-From the gym to Spotify, many peoples lives are a mixed web of microtransactions to subscription services.
-This model lives strong in the music industry and especially in the drum sample world.
+From the gym to Spotify, many people’s lives are a mixed web of microtransactions and subscription services.
+This model is strong in the music industry, especially in the drum sample world.

 Splice

 I’ve mentioned Splice a few times now in various articles.
-If you haven’t already signed up then your seriously missing out.
-A quick look at their site shows me that in the drums category there are currently 759885 drum samples!
+If you haven’t signed up yet, you’re seriously missing out.
+A quick look at their site reveals that in the drums category, there are currently 759,885 drum samples!
 Any genre, any style.
-Splice lives and breathes drum samples and gives you, in my opinion, the best user experience of any audio site.
-Simple searching and filtering always allow me to find what I’m searching for inside a minute.
-Being able to quickly divide between loops and one-shots is one of it’s best tricks and saves even more time.
-Splices pricing bands are perfect for what they offer and the ability to easily subscribe and unsubscribe when you want is very helpful.
+Splice lives and breathes drum samples and offers the best user experience of any audio site, in my opinion.
+Simple searching and filtering always help me find what I’m looking for within a minute.
+The ability to quickly distinguish between loops and one-shots is one of its best features and saves even more time.
+Splice’s pricing bands perfectly match what they offer, and the ability to easily subscribe and unsubscribe when you want is very helpful.

-Splice allows you to keep every sample you download regardless of whether you renew your subscription as well.
-This means that if you just want to grab a few bits and it’s not something you do often, you’ll only need to pay a few bucks to get what you need.
-The only con I have with Splice is that when you cancel, you lose your remaining credits instead of being able to use them up at your own pace.
-If you’re looking to trail it, make sure you use them all up before unsubscribing or you’re wasting money.
+Splice allows you to keep every sample you download, regardless of whether you renew your subscription.
+This means that if you just want to grab a few bits and don’t do it often, you’ll only need to pay a few bucks to get what you need.
+The only con I have with Splice is that when you cancel, you lose your remaining credits instead of using them at your own pace.
+If you’re looking to trial it, make sure you use them all up before unsubscribing, or you’ll waste money.

 Sounds